theonethread/falkor-library/readme.md

 // Work In Progress
 ```

+The `falkor-library` project is a collection of DevOps tools written in strict ES6 TypeScript to be used with the **Falkor Framework**.

 ## **Further Development**

 The project uses the [`@falkor/falkor-bundler`](https://www.npmjs.com/package/@falkor/falkor-bundler "Visit") module to compile sources.
 You can run: